anatoly314/async-habr-translate/README.md

     })
 ```

 The operation of promisification depends on the signature of the functions in the code, because it requires considering the order of arguments, as well as the parameters of the callback.
-In the example above, it is assumed that the callback function is passed as the last argument, and it first takes an error as a parameter, followed by the result.
+In the example above, it is assumed that the callback function is passed as the last argument, and it first takes an `error` as a parameter, followed by the `result`.

 ### Promises or callback functions?

-Promises eliminate the drawbacks of callback functions.
-They are always asynchronous and one-time, the code is linear and does not have tight coupling, and you don't have to worry about callback hell.
+Promises help to address the drawbacks of callback functions.
+They are always asynchronous, single-use, and promote more linear code, reducing tight coupling and mitigating callback hell.

 But what if a promise gets stuck and is not being fulfilled or rejected?
-In this case, you can use Promise.race to interrupt the execution of a stuck or very long request by a timeout:
+In this case, you can use `Promise.race` to interrupt the execution of a stuck or very long request by a timeout:

 ```javascript
 Promise.race([